cfsimplicity/spreadsheet-cfml/README.md

 ##Benefits over the official extension

-- No installation required, either at the server or individual web context level.
+- No installation/restart required, either at the server or individual web context level.
-- No additional java classes need installing/loading: it uses jars already loaded by the core Railo 4.x engine.
+- `read` method offers features of `<cfspreadsheet action="read">` tag in script rather than the more limited options with `SpreadsheetNew()`.
 - Offers additional convenience methods, e.g. `downloadFileFromQuery()`.
 - Written entirely in Railo 4.x script.

 ##Downsides

-- Limited sub-set of functions for generating spreadsheets only.
+- Not all spreadsheet functions implemented
 - Existing code needs adapting to invoke the library.
 Existing CFML spreadsheet functions and the `<cfspreadsheet>` tag won't work with it.

 ##Currently supported standard functions